-Lights glittered from left to right, amongst the sea of faces, blending together like one unfocused blur.
-Journalists called out our names, but our advice was to ignore them for now, having given exclusive rights to Fox news.
-And no, that wasn’t a coincidence.
+Lights glittered from left to right amongst the sea of faces that blended together like one unfocused blur.
+Journalists called out our names but our advice was to ignore them for now, having given exclusive rights to Fox news—and no that wasn’t a coincidence.

-My parents walked straight ahead of us, followed by my uncle Dalton, aunt Cynthia and my cousin, Sheena, who held onto her father’s arm.
+My parents walked straight ahead of us, followed by my uncle Dolton, aunt Celia and my cousin, Sheena, who held onto her father’s arm.
 The seven of us walked proudly along the red carpet, putting up a united front.
-Amongst the questions that were fired at us, the harsh accusations that were flung at my cousin, made my blood boil.
+Amongst the questions that were fired at us, the harsh accusations that were flung at my cousin made my blood boil.

-“Sheena... is it true, you tried to siphon funds from your charity, into a private, offshore account?”
+“Sheena, is it true that you tried to siphon funds from your charity and deposit them into a private, offshore account?”